Romina Brignardello-Petersen

 Educational and Mentorship Activities

 • Dr. Brignardello-Petersen supervises MSc and PhD students from the Health Research Methodology program at HEI.
 She also provides research opportunities for a number of undergraduate students per year.
-In addition to coordinating and teaching in courses related to evidence synthesis, systematic reviews, and guideline development methodology at HEI, she has taught courses for many organizations and institutions, including courses about Evidence Based Dentistry (at the University of Chile, the University of Toronto, and the University at Buffalo), the development of systematic reviews and guidelines (at the Pan-American Health Organization, and the American Dental Association, among others) and about GRADE as an instructor of courses and workshops offered by the MacGRADE Centre.
+In addition to coordinating and teaching in courses related to evidence synthesis, systematic reviews, and guideline development methodology at HEI, she has taught courses for many organizations and institutions, including courses about Evidence Based Dentistry (at the University of Chile, the University of Toronto, and the University at Buffalo), the development of systematic reviews and guidelines (at the Pan-American Health Organization, and the American Dental Association, among others) and about GRADE.

 Trainee Supervision